Northen-Light/GeraldReactNativeChallenge/ThoughtProcess.md

 ```
 Tab Navigator
   - HomeRootStack
-     - Start Screen with drawer menu
+     - Start Screen
-     - Your Cart Screen with drawer menu
+     - Your Cart Screen
-     - Favorites Screen with drawer menu
+     - Favorites Screen
-     - Your Orders Screen with drawer menu
+     - Your Orders Screen
-     - Sign Out Screen with drawer menu
+     - Sign Out Screen
   - Contact Screen
 ```
+Each screen of the HomeRootStack has a DrawerMenu attached to it.
+The DrawerMenu is a reusable component

 Used typescript for the development of the application and code hierarchy is pretty simple and easy to understand.
-UI code lies in `src` folder of root directory and inside the `src` folder, there are two folders named :
+UI code lies in `src` folder of root directory and inside the `src` folder, there are two folders, which are as follows :
 1. `components` - This folder contains all the reusable components used in the application like DrawerMenu, Header, etc.
 2. `screens` - This folder contains all the screens of the application.